-Did you know that some foods are scientifically proven to soothe your stomach, and there appear to be more nausea remedies out there than ever before?
+Some foods are scientifically proven to soothe your stomach, and there appear to be more nausea remedies out there than ever before.
 We perused the medical studies and sought out expert advice to find the 15 best foods for nausea, from traditional treatments to remedies that might take you by surprise.

 Read on to learn what to eat when you're nauseous—even when you don't feel like eating a thing.

-"The best foods to try when nauseated are light and easier to digest, such as the BRAT diet of banana, rice, apple sauce, and toast," states Dr. Orimenko.
-In fact, for many doctors, the BRAT diet is a go-to Rx for patients recuperating from a bout of vomiting and diarrhea.
+"The best foods to try when nauseated are light and easier to digest, such as the BRAT diet of banana, rice, apple sauce, and toast," states Orimenko.
+For many doctors, the BRAT diet is a go-to prescription for patients recuperating from a bout of vomiting and diarrhea.
 It's believed that the diet's low fiber content, coupled with the potassium provided by the bananas, is ideal for re-binding stool and restoring nutrients lost during the GI episode.

 However, the BRAT diet isn't intended to be a long-term solution to gastrointestinal woes because it lacks the nutrients, fats, and proteins that sustain a well-rounded meal plan—stick with the BRAT diet for 24-48 hours max to help ensure your body is getting all the good stuff it needs.